isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

 * Simple repetition is tedious and error prone.
-* When you us `auto`, the name of the declared entity is in a fixed position in the declaration, increasing readability.
+* When you use `auto`, the name of the declared entity is in a fixed position in the declaration, increasing readability.
 * In a template function declaration the return type can be a member type.

 ##### Example